 One reason people are willing to pay CPAs so much for their services is that CPAs save them a considerable amount of time and hassle.
 If an individual or business owner files their taxes using the incorrect forms, it can create a nuisance when they have to file amended returns or may even trigger an audit.
 When they use a CPA to file for them, they are confident that it will be done right the first time, saving them time later on.
 They are highly trained with years of study and real world experience under their belt by the time they complete their certification and pass the Uniform CPA Exam.

 Education and Degree Options

 Master accounting software programs such as QuickBooks or other applications that business owners or individuals use to keep track of their finances - You should do this while you complete the education requirement and your accounting program, but it's best to stay on top of the changing technology surrounding the accounting field and business industry.

 This is one career track you can follow to ensure that you have the knowledge and experience you need to obtain employment as a CPA.
 Keep in mind there may be other routes you could take, but the bachelor or master's degree is required to start.
-You also must pass the CPA exam that is required of all U.S. certified public accountants to proceed.
+You also must pass the CPA exam that is required of all US certified public accountants to proceed.
 You can find more information about the CPA exam on the NASBA website.

 Establishing Yourself in the Real World